rails/rails/guides/source/routing.md

 * `new_geocoder_path` returns `/geocoder/new`
 * `edit_geocoder_path` returns `/geocoder/edit`
 * `geocoder_path` returns `/geocoder`

-NOTE: The call to `resolve` is necessary for converting instances of the `Geocoder` to routes through [record identification](form_helpers.html#relying-on-record-identification).

 As with plural resources, the same helpers ending in `_url` will also include the host, port, and path prefix.